Approach Words: Integrated City, Sustainability, Urban Livability

 Source: Click Here

-The park’s public and recreational areas attract visitors, particularly individuals from surrounding neighborhoods, residents, and families seeking relaxation and play areas for their children.
-The project also attracts athletes, especially cyclists, due to the presence of the bike path.
-Moreover, the forest plantation will address the desertification issue and stabilize the vegetation cover.
+The park’s public and recreational areas attract visitors, particularly residents from surrounding neighborhoods, families seeking relaxation and play areas for their children, and athletes, especially cyclists for the dedicated bike trails and sport courts.21

-The project is initiated by the mayoralty of Baghdadxxi and Iraq’s National Investment Commission (NIC).
-The project, with an estimated cost of $2.5 billion, is funded through the National Investment Commission (NIC).
-Its design and implementation will follow a BOT (Build-Operate-Transfer) investment model and be managed by a consortium of Azerbaijani, Turkish, and Iraqi companies.
+The project is initiated and led by the Baghdad Mayoralty25 and Iraq’s National Investment Commission (NIC).26 With an estimated cost of $2.5 billion,27 it is financed and overseen by the National Investment Commission (NIC)28 and implemented through a BOT (Build-Operate-Transfer) investment model.
+A consortium comprising Azerbaijani, Turkish, and Iraqi companies is responsible for its design, construction, and log-term operation.29

 Project Link